 Mules that were destined for British troops in Egypt were shipped directly there from the U.S. even after all British remount shipments of horses had been re-routed to England, and all of the South American mules went to Egypt.
 Neither England nor Canada were a significant source of mules.

 U.S. Supply Problems

 In the two years following the landing of the Expeditionary Forces in France in June 1917, the U.S. Remount Service expanded from one officer and clerk to an organization of 493 officers and 14,598 enlisted men.
 These were the personnel who cared for the horses and mules, tried to fill the requisitions for healthy animals, and moved sick or injured animals to veterinary hospitals.
-All the hospitals were run by the British and French; click here for more on veterinary care.
+Initially, all the hospitals were run by the British and French, though eventually the U.S. did build its own; click here for more on veterinary care.

 American troops were desperately short of animals during their entire time in France.
 General John J. Pershing, commander of the A.E.F., personally intervened several times to try to increase the number of animals available to his troops.
 In his Final Report, published by the War Department in 1919, he details how hard he pushed to get adequate numbers of draft animals, but to little avail.
 Pershing was a cavalry officer, an expert horseman, and clearly understood the problem from every aspect.

 The supply of animals (mainly draft horses and mules) after the U.S. entered the war was a problem because there were not enough ships available to take both animals and men to France, and the Allied forces (Britain and France) were clamoring for fighting men.
 As with all armies, the logistics of supply and transportation did not get as much attention as did the soldier that was being supported.
 Yet, that soldier could not fight without food, ammunition, and in WW1, without animals.